Chambered cairn: Orkney-Cromarty

 The Orkney-Cromarty group is by far the largest and most diverse.
 It has been subdivided into Yarrows, Camster and Cromarty subtypes but the differences are extremely subtle.
 The design is of dividing slabs at either side of a rectangular chamber, separating it into compartments or stalls.
 The number of these compartments ranges from 4 in the earliest examples to over 24 in an extreme example on Orkney.
 The actual shape of the cairn varies from simple circular designs to elaborate 'forecourts' protruding from each end, creating what look like small amphitheatres.
 It is likely that these are the result of cultural influences from mainland Europe, as they are similar to designs found in France and Spain.

-Examples include Midhowe on Rousay and Unstan Chambered Cairn from the Orkney Mainland, both of which date from the mid 4th millennium BC and were probably in use over long periods of time.
+Examples include Midhowe on Rousay, and both the Unstan Chambered Cairn and Wideford Hill chambered cairn from the Orkney Mainland, both of which date from the mid 4th millennium BC and were probably in use over long periods of time.
 When the latter was excavated in 1884, grave goods were found that gave their name to Unstan ware pottery.
 Blackhammer cairn on Rousay is another example dating from the 3rd millennium BC.

 The Grey Cairns of Camster in Caithness are examples of this type from mainland Scotland.
 The Tomb of the Eagles on South Ronaldsay is a stalled cairn that shows some similarities with the later Maeshowe type.
 It was in use for 800 years or more and numerous bird bones were found here, predominantly white-tailed sea eagle.